 Homeopathy Without Side Effects

-The homeopathic aggravation should not be confused with side effects.
-Homeopathic remedies do not cause side effects because they are extremely minute and nontoxic.
-Of course, like any other medicine, homeopathic remedies have to be used correctly and wisely.
+To be sure, the homeopathic aggravation, which was talked about above, should not be confused with side effects: the homeopathic aggravation is a transient curative effect of the remedy, while side effects are symptoms caused by the toxicity of a drug.
+Of course, in spite of their lack of toxicity, homeopathic remedies have to be used correctly and wisely like any other medicine.
 When they are used appropriately, in accordance with the Law of Similars and the Law of the Direction of Cure, they work in concert with your body, safely and effectively.

 Administration of the Remedy: Dry Doses